ThatOpen/engine_docs/docs/api/@thatopen/components/interfaces/Classification.md

 # Classification

 Interface representing a classification system.
-The classification is organized by system and class name, and each class contains a map of fragment IDs to their respective express IDs.
+The classification is organized by system and class name, and each class contains a map of fragment IDs with extra information.

 ## Indexable